award

 • Receipts or records of medical devices used

-• Proof of lost income due to inability to work
+• Proof of lost income due to the inability to work

 • Any other documents showing the impact of nerve damage on your daily life

-Keeping these records organized can make a big difference when building your case.
+Keeping these records organised can make a big difference when building your case.

 Next Steps if You Have Nerve Damage from an Accident

-If you suspect nerve damage after a crash, prioritize medical evaluation first.
-Then, consult a qualified car accident attorney to discuss your case and start gathering necessary documentation.
+If you suspect nerve damage after a crash, prioritise medical evaluation first.
+Then consult a qualified car accident attorney to discuss your case and begin gathering the necessary documentation.

 Don’t Let Nerve Damage Control Your Life After a Car Accident